lon5948/LLM-for-GoFreight-API-Guide/README.md

 - Python 3.11 or higher installed on your system.
 - an `openapi.json` file you wish to analyze.
-- An API key from OpenAI or AWS Bedrock.
+- An API key from AWS Bedrock.

 ## Installation